-I felt that 95% of the weddings I film every year by myself, and most time, people ask me which is the best lens for wedding videography?
+I feel that 95% of the weddings I film yearly by myself, and most time, people ask me which is the best lens for wedding videography.

-And over time, over the 4 years, I’ve been doing it, I’ve gotten pretty good at finding something that works for me.
+And over the 9 years I’ve done it, I’ve gotten pretty good at finding something that works for me.

-Occasionally, I bring in someone else to help me, especially when you need to be in two places at once, which obviously, as a single shooter, you can’t be.
-Still, I’m filming these weddings by myself for the majority, and I love it fun.
+Occasionally, I bring in someone else to help me, especially when you need to be in two places at once, which, as a single shooter, you can’t be.

-I’m gonna run through each lens, one by one
+I’m going to run through each lens one by one.

 Which is the best lens for wedding videography?